cambridge-cares/TheWorldAvatar/core/downsampling/README.md

 Retrieves the value of the point closest to the time resolution to represent the time interval.

 ## Notes
+### Before using downsampling library
+The following should be considered before downsampling of data:
+1) Downsampled data should be an accurate representation of the inherent nature/characteristics of the original data.
+   - Choose the appropriate downsampling method based on the characteristics of the original data.
+2) Data outlier handling
+   - This library does not handle outliers and anomaly.
+   - Determine the significance of outliers of the dataset and assess whether the removal of outlier is necessary.
-1) Ensure there is no null data in each time resolution for the time-series to be downsampled.
+3) Ensure there is no null data in each time resolution for the time-series to be downsampled.
 Data cleaning will be required to post-process of nonsensical data when null data is inputted.
-2) Downsampling library only processes `Double` class, modifications to the code may be required for other data class.
+4) Downsampling library only processes `Double` class, modifications to the code may be required for other data class.
+5) Downsampling aggregation follows the left time edge.
+   - This downsampling method represents a time interval on the left time edge.
+6) Downsampling aggregation follows the left closing.
+   - If a data timestamp lands exactly on the edge of a time interval, it falls under the previous/left time interval for downsampling.